axneo27/AlexTimerApp/README.md

   * Color theme for you preferences

 ## Possible fututre improvements
-* Putting my Tnoddle API on web server for users to be able to get official scrambles

 * More timer customization tools

 * Better control of statistics (e. g. multiple deletion)

+* Adding Authorization functionality and storing statistics in firebase DB or Cloud

 * Improving performance and just refactoring code